CodeForAfrica/ghost-object-store-storage-adapter/README.md

 An Object Store storage adapter for Ghost CMS that allows storing images and other files in object storage instead of the local file system.

-Works with any S3-compatible object storage service including Cloudflare R2, MinIO, DigitalOcean Spaces, Wasabi, and Amazon S3.
+Works with any object storage service that uses an S3-compatible API including Cloudflare R2, MinIO, DigitalOcean Spaces, Wasabi, and Amazon S3.

 **NOTE**: Only MinIO and Amazon S3 have been tested extensively so your mileage may vary with others.